technofocus-pte/aclrtagntcaidepth/Lab 9/Lab9.md

 please rerun the respective command.
 If all three aren't active, you may encounter a connection error.

+15. Send a +++Hi+++ message and wait for a response from the agent.

 15. Send the below prompt in the chat and view the response :

 	+++Customer 251, what's my billing summary?+++